Concubinage: Korea

 Joseon monarchs had a harem which contained concubines of different ranks.
 Empress Myeongseong managed to have sons, preventing sons of concubines from getting power.

 Children of concubines often had lower value in account of marriage.
 A daughter of concubine could not marry a wife-born son of the same class.
 For example, Jang Nok-su was a concubine-born daughter of a mayor, who was initially married to a slave-servant, and later became a high-ranking concubine of Yeonsangun.

 The Joseon dynasty established in 1392 debated whether the children of a free parent and a slave parent should be considered free or slave.
 The child of a scholar-official father and a slave-concubine mother was always free, although the child could not occupy government positions.

 India

-In Hindu society, concubinage was practiced with women with whom marriage was undesirable, such as a woman from a lower-caste or a non-Hindu woman.
+In Hindu society, concubinage was practiced with women with whom marriage was undesirable, such as a woman from an upper-caste or a Brahmin woman.
 Children born of concubinage followed the caste categorization of the mother.

+Polygamy and concubinage prevailed in ancient India for rulers and kings.

+Before the Independence of India, in Gujarat, the Bhil women were concubines for the Koli landlords.

 In medieval Rajasthan, the ruling Rajput family often had certain women called paswan, khawaas, pardayat.
-These women were kept by ruler if their beauty had impressed him, but without formal marriage.
+These women were kept by the ruler if their beauty had impressed him, but without formal marriage.
 Sometimes they were given rights to income collected from a particular village, as queens did.
 Their children were socially accepted but did not receive a share in the ruling family's property and married others of the same status as them.

 Concubinage was practiced in elite Rajput households between 16th and 20th centuries.